eclipse-esmf/esmf-aspect-model-editor-backend/CONTRIBUTING.md

 ## Paperwork and DCO

-The is a [JDF project (Joint Developement Foundation)](https://www.jointdevelopment.org/) following the project and working group charters as defined in JDF charter template 4.0.1
+The OMP is a [JDF project (Joint Developement Foundation)](https://www.jointdevelopment.org/) following the project and working group charters as defined in JDF charter template 4.0.1

 For source code contribution the project charter requests for non-working group participants the following: